benicnst/KICK-Log-Tool/README.md

 - The `activeTab` permission is used to read the detected-account list from the current Kick tab when you click the extension icon.
 - The `storage` permission is used only to save extension settings such as alert action, watchlist, ignore list, and broadcaster list.
 - It is temporarily stored in the Kick page's `localStorage` while the page is open and cleared when the page is closed.
-- The extension may communicate with Kick APIs for history backfill, posting-time correction, pinned-user checks while chat is paused, and followed-channel sync.
+- The extension may communicate with Kick APIs for history backfill, posting-time correction, pinned-user older-history backfill, and followed-channel sync.
 - History is limited to the configured maximum number of messages per user.
 - Comments without an available posting time are labeled as captured time.
 - The extension does not require a login token or any user-provided personal information.